state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - Project analysis resolves lexical same-file calls and named, aliased, default, and namespace calls through relative TypeScript/JavaScript imports.
 Single-file analysis applies the same propagation to functions available in that file.
 - Recursive expansion is bounded by the functions already visited on the current path.
 Distinct acyclic call paths remain distinct because they represent distinct ways a caller can cause a command.
 - Call-chain distance is accumulated onto the command.
 Function-call and file scoring weights are available with zero defaults, while the broader scoring model remains reserved for V4.

+---

+## Stable V3 decisions

+- Known APIs produce a single `api-command` carrying stable API and recognizer names; resolved project functions still expand to their downstream commands instead.
+- Recognizers only identify the API and resource expression.
+Shared analysis owns declarations, remoteness, distance, propagation, recursion handling, and score.
+- Seven built-in recognizer families are enabled by default and can be selected individually.
+Programmatic recognizers run first, followed by JSON-friendly custom patterns and built-ins.
+- Custom patterns support method or function calls, optional receiver/import constraints, and receiver- or argument-based resources.
+The same shape is accepted by ESLint and report CLI configuration.
+- V3 adds one configurable `api-command` base score; richer per-API scoring remains V4 work.